 This is where causal and coincidental inciting incidents come into play—along with a series of escalating stakes and conflicts.

-A causal inciting incident is when a person disturbs the main character's status quo, like Effie pulling Prim's name in the Reaping.
+A causal inciting incident is when a person disturbs the main character's status quo, like in The Hunger Games when Effie pulls Prim's name in the Reaping.

 A coincidental inciting incident is when a, you guessed it, coincidence forces a character to act.
 Like a tornado.Twister, anyone?